What UROP is about, and where it is offered

 It is counted only towards major requirements.

-The UROP module is offered as a level 3000 module with the code xx3551.
+The UROP course is offered as a level 3000 course with the code xx3551.

 - When will the UROP listings for the next semester be released?